Here are the submissions against the Principles of the Treaty of Waitangi Bill I wrote for myself, my family and my band. They're in this order -

 The Bill was developed without the involvement of Māori.
 This is itself a breach of te Tiriti, and inadequate governance.

 The Bill is just the latest and most explicit action in a series taken by the current government to roll back the hard-won rights of Māori.
-These have happened accross health, education, justice, and the environment, and are all ‘re-breaches’ of te Tiriti o Waitangi.
+These have happened across health, education, justice, and the environment, and are all ‘re-breaches’ of te Tiriti o Waitangi.

 The Bill seeks to remove the ‘privileges enjoyed by Māori’.
 These are not ‘privileges’ but redress for breaches of the Treaty by the Crown, breaches which ‘privileged’ pākehā.